This document is a compilation of questions that have been asked by the Radix community members across different channels.

-However, if your Coffee Token is not popular enough to have a trading pair on the DEX, then you will still need to pay the TX fee in Rads.
+However, if your Coffee Token is not popular enough to have a trading pair on the DEX, then you will still need to pay the transaction fee in Rads.

-Yes, your upper bound for a smart contract is indeed the fastest nodes that serve the shard within which it lives but that is the same for transactions too, a shard cannot process more transactions than the fastest machines which serve it (which right now is about 3000 tps for a commodity machine).
-If a particular smart contract is very popular, then it is generating a lot of fee revenue for the nodes that serve it....so I expect to see those nodes contract their serving shard group around that particular shard as much as possible allowing them to free up CPU from serving other shards, and allowing them to process more in the smart contract shard.
+Yes, your upper bound for a smart contract is indeed the fastest nodes that serve the shard within which it lives, but that is the same for transactions too, a shard cannot process more transactions than the fastest machines which serve it (which right now is about 3000 transactions per second for a commodity machine).
+If a particular smart contract is very popular, then it is generating a lot of fee revenue for the nodes that serve it; so we expect to see those nodes contract their serving shard group around that particular shard as much as possible allowing them to free up CPU from serving other shards, and allowing them to process more in the smart contract shard.

-Kind of, but its called "Joules" and works a little differently than how Eth manages it....also the stable and scalable aspect of Radix will make it a much more predictable unit cost.
+Kind of, but its called "Joules" and works a little differently than how Ethereum manages it.
+The stable and scalable aspect of Radix will make it a much more predictable unit cost.